Female lawmakers allege harassment by colleagues in House

 Bono said she ultimately confronted her colleague on the House floor after he’d made repeated harassing comments.

-Bono declined to identify the lawmaker, saying the behavior stopped after she finally challenged him.
+Bono declined to identify the lawmaker, saying the behavior stopped after she confronted him.
 He still serves in Congress, she said.

-“It is a man’s world, it’s still a man’s world,” Bono said.
-“Not being a flirt and not being a bitch.
-That was my rule, to try to walk that fine line.”

 Former Rep. Hilda Solis, now a Los Angeles County supervisor, recalls repeated unwanted harassing overtures from one lawmaker, though she declined to name him or go into detail.

 “I don’t think I’m the only one.
 What I tried to do was ignore it, turn away, walk away.
 Obviously it’s offensive.
 Are you supposed to be flattered?
-No, we’re adults.
-Not appropriate,” said Solis, who left Congress in 2009 to join the Obama administration as labor secretary.
+No, we’re adults,” said Solis, who left Congress in 2009 to join the Obama administration as labor secretary.

-“It’s humiliating, even though they may have thought they were being cute.
-No, it’s not.
-It’s not appropriate.
-I’m your colleague, but he doesn’t see me that way, and that’s a problem,” Solis said.

-The increase in numbers and the prominence of a few individual women, such as House Democratic Leader Nancy Pelosi, has not resulted in parity in all measures, nor eliminated the potential for male members to demean or even harass their female counterparts.
-Nonetheless, a few former female lawmakers contacted by The AP expressed surprise and even disbelief at the notion that lawmakers themselves could be victims of harassment.
+Nonetheless, a few former female lawmakers contacted by AP expressed surprise and even disbelief at the notion that lawmakers themselves could be victims of harassment.

-Rep. Jackie Speier of California has recently gone public with an account of being sexually assaulted by a male chief of staff while she was a congressional staffer.
-She has criticized the vague rules in place on the issue and is preparing legislation to mandate sexual harassment training for congressional offices, among other changes.
-In a video posted to Twitter last week, she called Congress “a breeding ground for a hostile work environment” and encouraged others to come forward.

-Yet when it comes to lawmakers themselves, Speier said: “I think the women in Congress are big girls.
-The equalizer that exists in Congress that doesn’t exist in other settings is that we all get paid the same amount and we all have a vote, the same vote.
-So if you have members that are demeaning you it’s because you’re letting them.”

-Former Rep. Ellen Tauscher of California flatly argued that harassment can’t take place between members of Congress.
-“Female members and male members are equals, they don’t sexually harass each other,” Tauscher said.
+“Female members and male members are equals, they don’t sexually harass each other,” said former Democratic Rep. Ellen Tauscher.

-In fact, the law specifies that harassment can occur between equals, said Jennifer Drobac, a professor at the Indiana University Robert H. McKinney School of Law, who teaches a course in sexual harassment law.
+But the law specifies that harassment can occur between equals, said Jennifer Drobac, a professor at the Indiana University law school, noting that factors like age, gender and ethnicity can create an imbalanced power dynamic.

-“Formally, two members of Congress may have the same status.
-That doesn’t change the fact that sexual harassment can occur between peers,” Drobac said, noting that numerous other factors can come into play, including the difference in age and length of service between the members, and the mere fact that men have more power in society than women.

-Indeed the harassment or hostile incidents experienced by current and former lawmakers occurred when they were young newcomers to Congress, with less seniority than the men who targeted them.
-Yet the fact that some dispute whether harassment could even occur between members of Congress underscores the complexity of the issue and the fraught questions surrounding it.

-Bono said she found power in confronting her harasser, and that after she did so it never happened again.
-She emphasized that she understood her experience was different than those of young staffers who may face harassment from someone they rely on for a job, and that she was fortunate because as an equal elected by her constituents, she would not fear retaliation.

-But Bono strongly disputed any suggestion that she or any other female lawmaker could not be harassed by their peers.
+Bono disputed any suggestion that she or any other female lawmaker could not be harassed by their peers.

 “My career didn’t suffer, I didn’t suffer,” Bono said.
 “But it did happen.”